If you find yourself stuck here, ask yourself this:

 When we are in the Black Hole of Training, we don’t see change our my performance levels or in our bodies.
 We can’t fool ourselves into thinking we are running fast for one mile when we could actually maintain that same pace for a 5K!

-Together, we can create workouts (and mindsets) that actually create the change we want to see.
-Together, we’ll find our fast.
+We have created workouts (and mindsets) that actually create the change we want to see.
+Together, we’ll find that point where we actually change.